dzonibg/mfwork/README.md

 Directory structure:

-/Framework - files essential to the FW
+ Framework - files essential to the FW

 * /Controllers - Where your controllers go
 * /Models - Where your models go and extend the Model class